Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

-Keep in mind that with each of these filing methods, you’ll also need to submit an official Certificate of Existence or Certificate of Good Standing (not more than 60 days old) from your LLC’s home state.
+Keep in mind that with each of these filing methods, you’ll also need to submit an official Certificate of Good Standing (not more than 60 days old) from your LLC’s home state.
 Reach out to your home state’s government to obtain one.

 Oklahoma Secretary of State

 421 N.W.
 13th St., Suite 210

 In Person: Finally, if you’re local to OKC, feel free to drop off your materials in person (to the address above) and pay your $300 fee by card or check.

 The Oklahoma Secretary of State normally processes these applications in 3-5 business days (for any filing method), although you can pay an additional $25 for expedited service, but only if you’re submitting your materials in person.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.